 Once again, the con with food stations is paying for too much food.
 Anything that isn’t plated for one guest at a time always means that you run the risk of having too much (or too little) food.
 The other con with food stations is that they take up quite a lot of room.
 The stations will need to be spread apart, which requires a lot of your reception real estate—so if you like this wedding reception food serving style, make sure you have a wedding venue that can comfortably house everything.

 One of the biggest wedding reception food trends in the last several years has been the rise of the food truck.
 Everything from donuts to burritos to sushi has been served to guests straight from the truck.
-It’s a great way for the newlyweds to express their own specific taste and share what they love with their guests.
+It’s a great way for the newlyweds to express their own specific taste through their wedding menu and share what they love with their guests.

 Guests tend to love food trucks, as they are very interactive and pose plenty of options.
 The food is hot, fresh, and delicious.